|

 Another thing to consider when looking for the perfect penny stock broker, is that some brokerage

 surcharge will also make penny stock trades way too expensive.
-TD Ameritrade and Firstrade don't have
+Firstrade doesn't have a

 large-size order surcharge.